What you need to know about coronavirus home-testing kits

 But there's a lot of empty claims, hype and scams that consumers need to beware of — as well as crucial information that will help understand them how and why to avoid these fake tests.

-The most important thing to know is that the FDA has not yet approved any at-home diagnostic tests or at-home collection kits for the coronavirus.
+The most important thing to know is that the FDA has not yet approved any at-home diagnostic tests for the coronavirus.
 There are also no at-home antibody tests currently approved by the FDA.

 Here’s a look at how tests work, and what you need to know about them.